near/nearcore/docs/network.md

 `PeerManagerActor` is the main actor of `near-network` crate.
 It's acts as a bridge connecting to the world outside, the other peers, and `ClientActor` and `ClientViewActor`, which handle processing any operations on the chain.
-`PeerManagerActor` maintains information about p2p network, and indirectly, through `PeerActor`, connections to all other nodes on the network.
+`PeerManagerActor` maintains information about p2p network via (Routing Table Actor), and indirectly, through `PeerActor`, connections to all some nodes on the network.
 All messages going to other nodes, or coming from other nodes will be routed through this `Actor`.
-`PeerManagerActor` is responsible for accepting incoming connections from the outside world.
+`PeerManagerActor` is responsible for accepting incoming connections from the outside world and creating `PeerActors` to manage them.

 Responsibilities:
 - Accepting new connections